 Since the program’s inception, Success Measures has:

-- Supported more than 550 community-based organizations and 28 of their funding and intermediary partners in all 50 states and Puerto Rico to evaluate a range of people and place- based strategies
+- Supported nearly 600 community-based organizations and 28 of their funding and intermediary partners in all 50 states and Puerto Rico to evaluate a range of people and place- based strategies

 - Trained and introduced thousands of community development professionals and practitioners to conduct evaluations using Success Measures methods and tools, through workshops, presentations, and web conferences